-To operate the lift arm supports, first remove any bucket or attachment from the quick - tach; raise the lift arms to full height; push the two lift arm support pin handles, located directly in front of the operator at the top of the operator compartment (Fig. 2.6A), outward extending the lift arm locking pins (Fig. 2.6B).
-Slowly lower the lift arms down onto the pins.
-Always lift the lift arms off of the pins before retracting.
+To operate the lift arm supports, first remove any bucket or attachment from the quick-tach; raise the lift arms to full height and shut OFF the engine.
+Raise the lift arm handles (Fig. 2.6A) up and push out toward lift arms to extend the lift arm supports.
+(Fig. 2.6B).
+Then, lower the lift arms down to rest on the lift arm support pins.
+To retract the lift arm support pins first lift the lift arms up off of the pins and then retract lift arm handles fully.